visgl/deck.gl/docs/api-reference/core/project.md

 | Common space | `common` | A normalized intermediate 3D space that deck.gl uses for consistent processing of geometries, guaranteed to be linear and uniform.
 Therefore, it is safe to add/rotate/scale positions and vectors in this space. |
 | Screen space | `pixel` | Top-left coordinate system runs from `[0, 0]` to `[viewportWidth, viewportHeight]` (see remarks below). |
 | [Clip space](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_model_view_projection#Clip_space) | `clipspace` | Output of the vertex shader. |

+More detailed explanation of each coordinate space can be found in the [coordinate systems guide](/docs/developer-guide/coordinate-systems.md).

 The GLSL functions of the `project` shader module uses the following naming convention: